AlexandraPapadopol/Get-to-know-me/README.md

 ![Screenshot (136)](https://user-images.githubusercontent.com/125815967/222429828-c2c32dae-7f27-4adb-a5e0-71ea019396a6.png)

+I will keep updating this little persoanl website as I learn more ;)

 DISCLAIMER!
 I do not own in any way or form the audio used in the making of this page.
 All rights are reserved to Miley Cyrus.